BC Parks Volunteer Awards

 The Coalition helps enhance visitor experiences by allowing visitors to easily search, plan and book their camping or RV trip in B.C.

-Through social media, newsletters and mail campaigns, the support of the Coalition has been essential in helping promote BC Parks events, Discover Camping and other BC Parks projects to the public.
+Through social media, newsletters and mail campaigns, the support of the Coalition has been essential in helping promote BC Parks events, reservations service, and other BC Parks projects to the public.

 Collaboration between Coalition partners, which include Recreation Sites and Trails BC, the BC Lodging and Campgrounds Association, and the Freshwater Fisheries Society of BC, has directly helped visitors attend and explore B.C.’s provincial parks.